-TOPIC ISSUE/CONCLUSION ACTION/ PARTY Contacted local community based organizations and youth groups Have assigned community based organizations that will have resource tables at the event Will look at possibility of setting up Skype conferences Suggested by Kathi McLaughlin to help those who cannot be at the forum in Antioch Could still participate in forum and discussion groups via Skype video conferencing Kathi offered to assist in arranging video conferencing We have access to WIFI and will do a test Skype conference at that location Will have a CPAW Steering Committee meeting on October 18th from 2:30 to 3:30 pm.
-Will look at the possibility of setting up Skype capability We will construct the Agenda for the forum Will decide the final topics for discussion Will determine the number of discussion groups If people can discuss more than one topic Will make a final Agenda Spanish language Services Will have an interpreter available Have audio translation headsets RECOMMENDATION RESPONSIBLE 6.
+TOPIC ISSUE/CONCLUSION ACTION/ RECOMMENDATION PARTY RESPONSIBLE Contacted local community based organizations and youth groups Have assigned community based organizations that will have resource tables at the event Will look at possibility of setting up Skype conferences Suggested by Kathi McLaughlin to help those who cannot be at the forum in Antioch Could still participate in forum and discussion groups via Skype video conferencing Kathi offered to assist in arranging video conferencing We have access to WIFI and will do a test Skype conference at that location Will have a CPAW Steering Committee meeting on October 18th from 2:30 to 3:30 pm.
+Will look at the possibility of setting up Skype capability We will construct the Agenda for the forum Will decide the final topics for discussion Will determine the number of discussion groups If people can discuss more than one topic Will make a final Agenda Spanish language Services Will have an interpreter available Have audio translation headsets 6.
 Primer and Discussion of Proposition 2 on November Ballot - No Place Like Home Potential Impact on MHSA Funded Services Stakeholder participation in Systems of Care In November, Proposition 2 will be on the ballot State legislature in July 2016 put through legislation for No Place Like Home (NPLH) A legal challenge delayed the process Objection was that there was no stakeholder involvement so the proposition was put on the November ballot Statewide there is two billion dollars available for permanent supportive housing for persons who are seriously mentally ill Warren Hayes, MHSA Program Manager

 TOPIC ISSUE/CONCLUSION ACTION/ PARTY meetings and other opportunities for input The State will borrow money from investors and give it to developers to build housing There is a requirement that mental health services be provided to those who are placed into the new housing units From the State General fund, staff were paid for and provided to the State Housing and Community Development (HCD) to administer the NPLH funds The staff has already been working so if the funds are approved in November and pass legal challenges, staff can proceed to assist with the NPLH funding and process A Notice of Funding Availability (NOFA) was put out last month to Counties for noncompetitive funds A NOFA will later be announced for competitive funds Many arguments for and against NPLH Douglas Dunn will next speak as to why NPLH is not a good idea We want to provide both the pros and cons on NPLH to ensure that all are better informed voters.
 The information both for and against NPLH is important to understand.
-Potential Impact on MHSA Funded Services Douglas Dunn Presentation: "Proposition 2 - Why it is not good for the Severely Mentally III Homeless" A PowerPoint handout for this presentation was also provided Warren Hayes Comments ACTION/ RECOMMENDATION PARTY RESPONSIBLE
+Potential Impact on MHSA Funded Services Douglas Dunn Presentation: "Proposition 2 - Why it is not good for the Severely Mentally Ill Homeless" A PowerPoint handout for this presentation was also provided Warren Hayes Comments All of Doug Dun's points are valid We do need to understand the pros and cons of this legislation Will make just a few points as comments Doug made the point that whatever the State does the County could do better We are local and better understand what the needs are There is one exception, the State will be underwriting RECOMMENDATION RESPONSIBLE